 The procedure was performed under sterile conditions in the operating room of the general practice.
-Anesthesia was achieved using a digital block with 2% plain xylocaine, and a tourniquet was applied.
-An incision was made on each side of the proximal nail fold, which was then separated from the nail plate by sweeping the scalpel blade over its surface.
+Anaesthesia was achieved using a digital block with 2% plain xylocaine, and a tourniquet was applied.
+An incision was made on each side of the proximal nail fold which was then separated from the nail plate by sweeping the scalpel blade over its surface.
 The proximal nail fold was retracted with two sutures, exposing that part of the nail plate overlying the nail matrix.

-A 6 mm biopsy punch was then used to fenestrate the nail plate overlying the predicted location of the tumour-the distal nail matrix in line with the longitudinal melanonychia (Figure 3).
+A 6mm biopsy punch was then used to fenestrate the nail plate overlying the predicted location of the tumor; the distal nail matrix in line with the longitudinal melanonychia (figure 6).
 The punch was rotated while applying gentle pressure.
 The circular incision was probed with the scalpel blade at intervals until it was found to have penetrated at one point.
 The circular plug of nail was lifted away from the matrix with fine forceps used as an elevator.
 The incision through the remainder of the nail plate was completed using the scalpel, taking care not to incise the underlying mail matrix.
-The circular plug of nail plate was lifted out to reveal a densely pigmented lesion in the underlying nail matrix (Figure 3).
-This was circumscribed with a 4 mm biopsy punch and dissected from underlying periosteum with a scalpel blade.
+The circular plug of nail plate was lifted out to reveal a densely pigmented lesion in the underlying nail matrix (figure 6).
+This was circumscribed with a 4mm biopsy punch and dissected from underlying periosteum with a scalpel blade.
 This achieved an excision biopsy of the entire visible pigmented lesion.

-Figure 3.
-The image on the left shows the proposed incision lines on each side of the proximal nail fold.
+Figure 6: The image on the left shows the proposed incision lines on each side of the proximal nail fold.
 The marks in the centre are not for incision but indicate the anticipated location of the target lesion in the distal nail matrix.
 The image on the right shows the proximal nail fold retracted and a densely pigmented lesion in the nail matrix underlying a fenestration in the nail plate.
-[Copyright: ©2012 Rosendahl et al.]

 Both the excised nail matrix and the plug of nail plate were submitted in formalin.
 The laboratory was contacted to ensure the two different portions received the different processing they required.

-Histopathology (Figures 4 and 5) revealed an increased number of atypical melanocytes in lentiginous array.
-There were prominent thick dendrites, which were visible on hematoxylin and eosin (H&E) staining because of the amount of melanin they contained.
-Because it can be difficult to distinguish melanocytes from keratinocytes, immunostaining was employed (Figure 6) with the pan-melanoma antibody cocktail and, quoting from the pathology report, this showed "both basal and suprabasal melanocytes with focal junctional confluence indicative of level 1 (in-situ) subungual melanoma."
+Histopathology (figures 7 and 8) revealed an increased number of atypical melanocytes in lentiginous array.
+There were prominent thick dendrites which were visible on H&E staining because of the amount of melanin they contained.
+Because it can be difficult to distinguish melanocytes from keratinocytes, immunostaining was employed (figure 9) with the pan-melanoma antibody cocktail and, quoting from the pathology report, this showed "...both basal and suprabasal melanocytes with focal junctional confluence indicative of level 1 (in-situ) subungual melanoma."

-Figure 4.
-Low power micrograph of an H&E stained specimen of nail matrix from Case 1.
+Figure 7: Low power micrograph of an H&E stained specimen of nail matrix from case 1.
 It is difficult to distinguish melanocytes from keratinocytes.
-[Copyright: ©2012 Rosendahl et al.]

-Figure 5.
-High power micrograph of the H&E stained section shown in Figure 4 shows plump pale melanocytes at the dermo-epidermal junction with prominent heavily pigmented dendrites seen in the centre of the image.
-[Copyright: ©2012 Rosendahl et al.]
+Figure 8: High power micrograph of the H&E stained section shown in figure 7 shows plump pale melanocytes at the dermo-epidermal junction with prominent heavily pigmented dendrites seen in the centre of the image.

-Figure 6.
-A micrograph of the lesion shown in Figure 3 stained with pan-melanoma immunoperoxidase stain shows prominent dendrites with focally confluent plump junctional melanocytes (black arrows) and a Pagetoid melanocyte (red arrow).
-[Copyright: ©2012 Rosendahl et al.]
+Figure 9: A micrograph of the lesion shown in figure 6 stained with pan-melanoma immunoperoxidase stain shows prominent dendrites with focally confluent plump junctional melanocytes (black arrows) and a Pagetoid melanocyte (red arrow).